khopsickle/pawfront/README.md

 E2E tests felt like overkill for such a small project, but would definitely be one of the first things to add if this were expanded.

+I also opted to write tests in .jsx/.js format to save some time fighting with TypeScript.

 ## Accessibility

 As a requirement, accessibility was mainly implemented through semantic HTML, aria-roles, and keyboard navigation.